 The Reserve Bank of India has, from time to time, issued a number of guidelines/instructions to banks on SHG-Bank Linkage Programme.
-In order to enable the banks to have instructions at one place, a Master Circular incorporating the existing guidelines/instructions on the subject has been updated and enclosed.
-This Master Circular consolidates and updates the circulars issued by Reserve Bank on the subject up to June 30, 2014 as indicated in the Appendix.
+In view of the recent changes in the guidelines on Self-Help Group Bank Linkage Programme, the Master Circular has been updated with modification at Para No.5 and with addition of Para No. 15.